plutov/packagemain/15-google-cloud-functions-in-go/README.md

 Note: we don't need go modules in consumer.

-The deployment part is very similar to HTTP function, except we are saying how to trigger this function.
+The deployment part is very similar to HTTP function, except how we're triggering this function.

 ```bash
 gcloud alpha functions deploy consumer --entry-point Receive --runtime go111 --trigger-topic=randomNumbers